At your Veterinary Medicine placement in Ghana, your work will focus on the following areas:

 Observe and assist during routine consults and treatments

-You’ll work alongside vets during farm visits or at a veterinary hospital.
+You’ll work alongside vets during farm visits (if in the Akuapem Hills) or at a veterinary hospital (if in Accra).
 You’ll shadow them during the day and watch how they conduct consultations, work with the animals, and assess them for treatment.
 Under the supervision of the vet, you can also assist.
 If permitted, you can help with tasks like:

 - General care of the animals